scottlamb/moonfire-nvr/design/api.md

     server should return a `continue` key which is expected to be returned on following requests.)

-In the property `recordings`, returns a list of recordings in arbitrary order.
+Returns a JSON object.
+Under the key `recordings` is an array of recordings in arbitrary order.
 Each recording object has the following properties:

 *   `startId`.
 The id of this recording, which can be used with `/view.mp4` to retrieve its content.